Introduction to Accounting

 Financial Accounting Standards Board

-Financial Accounting Standards Board (FASB) is a private nonprofit organization that is charged with setting financial accounting standards in the U.S. It is composed of accounting and finance experts that set these financial reporting standards known as GAAP.
+The Financial Accounting Standards Board (FASB) is a private nonprofit organization that is charged with setting financial accounting standards in the U.S. It is composed of accounting and finance experts that set these financial reporting standards, known as GAAP.

 Generally Accepted Accounting Principles

-Generally Accepted Accounting Principles (GAAP) is the combined set of accounting rules in the United States.
-U.S. GAAP is primarily set by the FASB with the oversight of the Securities and Exchange Commission.
+Generally accepted accounting principles (GAAP) are the combined set of accounting rules in the United States.
+U.S. GAAP is primarily set by the FASB with oversight by the Securities and Exchange Commission.

 International Accounting Standards Board

-International Accounting Standards Board (IASB) is the independent organization that sets international accounting standards, called International Financial Reporting Standards or IFRS.
+The International Accounting Standards Board (IASB) is the independent organization that sets international accounting standards, called International Financial Reporting Standards, or IFRS.

 International Financial Reporting Standards

-International Financial Reporting Standards (IFRS) is the set of accounting rules for 120 countries around the world.
+The International Financial Reporting Standards (IFRS) are the accounting rules for 120 countries around the world.
 It is comparable to GAAP for the United States.

 Legal Forms of Businesses